Exterior view of light-frame low-rise modular Full Day Kindergarten Classroom showing hybrid wood and metal exterior on finished modular unit

 Wood-frame construction was used to build the classrooms and wood paneling, with flooring and cabinetry manufactured separately.
 Each modular classroom has custom-designed cabinetry with wooden cubbyholes and benches for young students.
 High, colourful ceilings and windows provide plenty of natural light and cross-ventilation.
 The classrooms can be adapted to suit local needs: they can be clustered in groups of two, three or four units, or erected as a stand-alone classroom.
 All the modules were built in Kelowna and Aldergrove facilities, creating seven months of full-time employment for 180 workers.

 “We find the modular units to create an excellent learning environment.
-They are self-contained, bright and airy, and comfortable for both students and teachers”.
+They are self-contained, bright, airy and comfortable for both students and teachers”.